Sakitami/trojan-subscription-builder/README.md

 ---

-To use it,just run "run.py",then you will founded subscription files in "subscription" directory.
+To use it,just run "run.py",then you will found subscription files in "subscription" directory.

 Before using it, you need to ensure that "password.txt" and "url.txt" exist in its siblings, and write them as required.